bcaro/wifilightV2-doc/docs/en_US/tuya.md

     [2021-03-05 07:23:28] [DEBUG]: No other states to update

 The plugin sends the command to the daemon at the address 127.0.0.1 (Cmd to 127.0.0.1).
 Then the daemon sends the command to the device at the address 192.168.1.129 (Receive from Jeedom to Send cmd).
+If this message does not appear, then the plugin daemon is not running -> see the preliminary checks.
 Finally, the device returns its status (Receive from).
 The first message is not decoded and the second is.
 Note that this device does not return its devId.
 If the devId or cid is not correct, the device does not return its status or return an empty message or an error and does not execute the command.

 ## A problem with an action command (the others work)